 has name string: literal The name of a provenance agent (for people, usually in the format: given name followed by family name, separated by a space).

 has given name: literal The given name of a provenance agent, if a person.

 has family name: literal The family name of a provenance agent, if a person.

+Metadata elements that must be associated with a virtual entity (ve)

+has primary source: thing This property is used to identify the primary source from which the metadata of the virtual entity are derived (e.g. as the result of querying an external SPARQL endpoint).

+is attributed to: provenance agent (pa) The provenance agent (e.g. an OpenCitations software agent) which is responsible for the creation of the virtual entity.

 Mapping with OWL